Club America transfer news: Former Mexico international Giovani dos Santos signs with Aguilas | Goal.com

 Prior to last year's World Cup, Dos Santos said he was mostly enjoying family time with his brother Jonathan and reading books rather than sampling the LA nightlife.
 Still, reports indicate Dos Santos' deal with America has several discipline-focused marks the player must abide by to keep the contract valid.

-Dos Santos could make his America debut as early as Tuesday when the club faces Pumas.
+Dos Santos could make his America debut as early as Tuesday when the club faces Pumas in a friendly in Texas.